 JetBlue vs American: A Brief Summary of all the Similarities and Differences

 If you’re deciding between American Airlines and JetBlue for your next trip (like I am at this very moment), it’s probably important to know the differences between them.
 Some may seem obvious – like airline size and route availability – but others are less well known.
-Here are some of the basic similarities and differences between these two airlines.
+Here are some of the basic similarities and differences between the two:

 - They both compete head-to-head on the ultra-premium transcontinental market between New York and Los Angeles/San Francisco.
 American Airlines does this with a really good first class product on the A321T, and JetBlue does it with Mint (business class) on the A321.